MinellaPersonalProjects/my-tech-teachings/content/blog/quick-look-vuetify-grids.md

 ---
-title: 'Intro to Vuetify Grids'
+title: 'Mastering Vuetify Grids Part 1: Intro to Vuetify Grids'
 headline: 'Intro to Vuetify Grids'
 summary: 'Get started with Vuetify grids: an easy guide to building responsive and organized web layouts quickly.'
 myImage: 'https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQMsL9XkUkevPc-_1irkVIkr62FfPacYPivJw&usqp=CAU'
 tags:
   - "vue"
-publishDate: 28 Oct 2023
+publishDate: 2 Nov 2023
-publishDateTime: 2023-10-28:19:30
+publishDateTime: 2023-11-2:14:30
 ---

 One of the biggest issues I had when I first started using Vuetify was the Grid system.
 Figuring out how to order components was like trying to understand linear algebra as a third grader.
-If you're like me and having a hard time with getting your components where you want, worry no more , this guide will give you a quick intro to understanding how the grid system works.
+If you're like me and having a hard time with getting your components where you want, worry no more , this guide is only part 1 of a three part series to help you go from a beginner to pro with working with the Vuetify Grid System.
+Let's dive into a quick intro to understanding how the grid system works and set the stage for your future mastery.

 ## What's the Vuetify Grid System ?